The Message of Jesus: Grace

 Paul spoke of financial generosity as a work of grace, too:

-Giving is an act of grace (verse 6), and generosity – whether in finances, in time, in respect, or in other ways – is an appropriate way for us to respond to the grace of Jesus Christ, who gave himself for us so that we might be richly blessed (verse 9).
+They had been given much, and they were willing to give much.
+Giving is an act of grace (verse 6), and generosity—whether in finances, in time, in respect, or in other ways—is good way for us to respond to the grace of Jesus Christ, who gave himself for us so that we might be richly blessed (verse 9).